Async Batch Processing for Registration Ingestion & Payment Reconciliation

 while attempt <= self.max_retries:

-result = self.process_payload(payload)
+result = self.process_payload(payload, trace_id)

 if result.status != "retry":